Heshamovic/Uber-Eats-Database-Project/README.md

 6- Right click on Uber Eats Database Project.exe the open it with any xml viewer

-7- Remove the section tag which has oracle.managedDataAccess
+7- Remove the section tag which has oracle.managedDataAccess you'll find this section inside configSections tag inside configuration tag

 8- Save the file